 The Burnet Companion is a southern species occasionally encountered on Warton Crag.
-There is a strong colony just outside our area at Lundsfield quarry, Carnforth.
+There was a strong colony just outside our area at Lundsfield quarry, Carnforth until recent development.
+It occurs in good numbers at Heysham Nature Reserve.

 Chimney Sweeper - Odezia atrata